 As a Warrior: Krishnadevaraya used to personally lead his army against adversaries in the battlefield and showed amazing resourceful ness in overcoming obstacles in his path.
 During the siege of the Udayagiri fort, he got boulders and rocks smashed to make passage wider and smoother for the movement of his troops.
 He showed extraordinary courage even in the face of gravest danger.
 For instance during the siege of the fort of Raichur, when the first line of defense was broken by the artillery fire from the enemy, Krishnadevaraya who was in charge of the second line stood firm and exhorted his men to fight without caring for their lives.
 Motivated by his call his men fought heroically and won the battle.
 Krishnadevaraya loved and cared his men and on the conclusion of a battle used to go to the battlefield looking for the wounded, making arrangement to pick them and treat.

-His personality: According to Domingo Paes, the Portuguese traveler who visited Vijayanagara in 1520, Krishnadevaraya was of medium height and of fair complexion and with a good figure, rather fat than thin and had the signs of smallpox on his face.
+His Personality: According to Domingo Paes, the Portuguese traveler who visited Vijayanagara in 1520, Krishnadevaraya was of medium height and of fair complexion and with a good figure, rather fat than thin and had the signs of smallpox on his face.
 Paes records that Krishnadevaraya used to do exercises daily in the morning by applying oil on his body and used to work out till all the oil came out in the form of sweat.
 This was followed by a long ride over his horse.
 Then he used to take his bath, offer worship to gods and began his official work.
 “He is the most feared king, but very cheerful and merciful”- he adds.

 As an Administrator: Krishnadevaraya toured the remote corners of his empire and heard the grievances of the people and redressed them then and there.
 He set up an excellent administrative system.
 The empire was divided into Mandalas, Nadus and Seeme.
 For the purpose of assessment and fixation of revenue, Krishnadevaraya had the whole of his empire surveyed.
 The unit of land for assessment was known as Rayarekhe or the royal line and which measured roughly about seven feet and nine inches.
 Twenty of these units made a bigha and 36 bigha’s, a mar or plot of 16 to 18 acres.
 Land revenue was fixed based on the yield, normally 1/3rd of the produce.
-Krishnadevaraya provided irrigation facilities to the dry regions around Vijayanagara with the help of a Portuguese engineer.
-The friendly relations with the Portuguese helped him obtain the highbred Arabian horses and the expansion of the overseas trade of the empire.
-He helped the Portuguese to conquer Goa from the Bijapur rulers in 1510.
-Krishnadevaraya built two new suburbs in the capital and called it Nagalapura and Tirumala Deviyarapattana in honour of his mother, Nagala Devi and queen Tirumalamba.
-Portuguese travelers Domingo Paes and Durate Barbosa visted his court and have left accounts of their experience there.
-According to the former Vijayanagar was very prosperous with abundance of foodstuffs, vegetables, fruits and animals being sold in profusion in the markets of the city at cheap rates.
-Barbosa speaks of the trade in jewels, diamonds, pearls and silk brocades, which were in plenty on its streets.
-“The city of Vijayanagar is constantly filled with an innumerable crowd of all nations and creeds”, he adds.
+Krishnadevaraya provided irrigation facilities by building reservoirs and channels across the kingdom.
+He helped the Portuguese to conquer Goa from the Bijapur rulers in 1510 maintained friendly relations with them.
+This relationship also helped him obtain high bred Arabian horses and expansion of overseas trade of the empire.

 The End: It is said that Krishnadevaraya in his own lifetime had made his six year old son prince Tirumalaraya as the king and himself took up the post of minister.
-But Tirumalaraya fell ill and died possibly poisoned by the son of Saluva Timma (chief minister).
+But Tirumalaraya fell ill and died possibly poisoned by the son of Saluva Thimma (chief minister).
 When Krishnadevaraya came to know of it, he sent for the chief minister, accused him in open court and cast him and his whole family into prison.
 Meanwhile Krishnadevaraya was preparing for an attack on Belgaum, then in the Adil Shah’s possession when he took seriously ill and died soon after in 1529.
 Before his death, he nominated his brother, Achyutaraya to be his successor.
 The rule of Krishnadevaraya was a glorious chapter in the history of Vijayanagara Empire.